The Million Pound Drop: Other games

 For the 2010 Christmas specials, any contestants who lost all their money and would otherwise have left empty-handed were presented with multiple doors corresponding to bonus prizes.
 The contestants would choose which door they wanted and would win what was 'behind' that door.
 From the 2011 Christmas specials onwards, a new feature was introduced to allow online players to compete against one another.
 Additionally, a counter was added to the display screen for each drop to indicate how much money had been placed on it, eliminating the need for manual counting.

 On 2 January 2012, as part of the Channel 4 Mash-up, Davina McCall played the game with Andrew, her father; the show was hosted by Phil Spencer from Location, Location, Location.
-A second Channel 4 Mash-up happened in 2013, the show this time being hosted by Alan Carr.
+A second Channel 4 Mash-up happened in 2013, this time being hosted by Alan Carr.

 2013 changes

 Significant changes to the format were made in summer 2013 for the tenth series.
 Teams of four, rather than just being strictly pairs, can now play the game.
 At each question, the player(s) can swap positions with their teammates – two backstage watching, the other two answering the questions onstage.
 Unlike previous series, there are now just seven questions and no question categories (if a team is playing); with the first three questions having four answers, the next three questions had three answers, and a seventh and a final (eighth) question with only two.

 Contestants who answer the seventh question correctly are shown two possible answers for a "Final Drop" question, and may choose to attempt it or leave with their winnings.
 A miss on the Final Drop forfeits all winnings, while a correct answer doubles the total for a maximum potential prize of £2,000,000.